waiyiwong/waiyiwong/README.md

 > Welcome to my GitHub profile!
 I'm a passionate Data Analyst and Software Developer.
 Here's a bit about me:

-## About Me
+## About Me ❤️
-Passionate about using data and code to shape a better future, I bring a strong background in psychology and education, recently upskilled in programming for data analysis, visualisation, and software development.
-With over nine years of teaching experience, I excel in analytical thinking, project management, and presentation.
-My goal is to leverage my expertise in research and education, alongside modern data analytics and software development, to drive impactful insights and innovative solutions.
+I'm a tech enthusiast with a unique twist—- my journey began in psychology and education.
+After spending 8 years as a psychology lecturer, I developed a strong foundation in analytical thinking, project management, and communication.
+Now, I’m excited to bring these skills to the world of tech, solving real-world problems with code and data.

+When I'm not coding, you’ll likely find me singing, experimenting in the kitchen, or exploring the latest AI tools.
+I love blending creativity with tech-— whether it’s designing user-friendly experiences, building innovative solutions, or perfecting the art of cooking and plating. 💖✨

 ## 🛠️ Technical Stack
 ```javascript